philwonski/twplugins-hello-json/README.md

 This setup serves me well whenever I'm building alternative user interfaces for tools like Salesforce, Airtable, Quickbooks, and Wordpress.

-You can see a demo of the plugin in action [here](https://philwonski.github.io/twplugins-hello-json/#heyJay-test).
+You can see a demo of the plugin in action [here](https://philwonski.github.io/twplugins-hello-json/#heyJay-test) and actual integrations in the [hello-json-advanced](https://github.com/philwonski/twplugins-hello-json-advanced) repo.

 # Why?